James Bond 007

 I purchased James Bond 007 in 1998 because it was, of course, a James Bond game.
 By then I had started getting interested in James Bond beyond the Nintendo 64 game.
-I saw the game on a shelf, unaware that it existed before that moment and promptly purchased it.
+I saw the game on a shelf, unaware that it even existed before that exact moment; I promptly purchased it.
 This meant that my first experience with quintessential villains Oddjob and Jaws was through their portrayal in a Game Boy game.
-Life before ubiquitous Internet access was weird.
+Life before ubiquitous internet access was weird.

 A couple of summers after I got the Game Boy game, Radio-Canada played a James Bond film every Thursday at 9 pm over the summer.
 I saw them all that way, in crummy pan-and-scan with their gloriously dumb French translations.
-So I got to experience the movies, just later than I wanted.
+I could finally experience the movies, just later than I wanted.
 That Radio-Canada summer event is as much responsible for my appreciation of James Bond as anything else.
 It was in the correct production order and during the summer so I could go to bed late and finish the films.
-Before the Internet made everything available all the time, you became a fan of the things that were accessible.
+Before the internet made everything available all the time, you became a fan of the things that were accessible.

 A View to a Green-Hued Kill

-But why and how did James Bond 007 on Game Boy came to be?
-Since it was released a mere six months after the N64 juggernaut, the common thinking is to lump it with the James Bond video game licence curse caused by the storied success of the Nintendo 64 game.
-You can see that the Fleming clan, or MGM or whoever was overseeing the franchise desperately wanting another big pop like Goldeneye 007 but the developers put to the task just couldn’t pull it off.
+Let’s get back to James Bond 007 on Game Boy and how it came to be.
+Since it was released a mere six months after the N64 juggernaut, it would be easy to lump it with the James Bond video game licence ordeal caused by the storied success of the Nintendo 64 game.
+You can see that the Fleming clan, or MGM or whoever was overseeing the franchise expected another giant success like Goldeneye 007 but the developers put to the task just couldn’t pull it off.
 There was too much ambition and not enough artistry, the fit was never right.
 They tried games based on the current movies and it didn’t work.
 They went their own way with games that emulate the movies and it didn’t work.
 They went so low as to put the name Goldeneye on games that had nothing to do with the Rare-developed game and it didn’t work.
 James Bond seems like a perfect video game franchise, but the developers who could really make the concept sing don’t bother with licensed games.

 In this climate of high expectations and big budgets, James Bond 007 on Game Boy seems impossible.
 No one in their right mind would think to release a small Game Boy game after freaking Goldeneye 007!
 But all of this does not apply, since the development of the game had to start before Goldeneye’s accursed success.
 The N64 game released in the summer of 1997, and with the Game Boy game releasing a mere six months later, there is no way in hell they started the game’s development after Goldeneye 007 became a success.
 I also do not believe there was any attempt to capitalize on the success of Goldeneye.
-Game Boy licensed games were never meant to be exciting franchise events to be covered by glossy magazines; they were always mere placeholders, meant to fill up shelf space displaying their respective franchises in stores.
+Game Boy licensed games were never meant to be exciting franchise events to be covered by glossy magazines; they were always placeholders, meant to fill up shelf space displaying their respective franchises in stores.
 If they had known how popular Goldeneye 007 was going to be, I’m sure they would have changed the Game Boy game to be a Goldeneye title.
 I also looked at the Internet Archive’s collection of video game magazines and I found no reference to the Game Boy game until a full year later, in 1999.
 If Nintendo ever thought of James Bond 007 as a game that was meant to capitalize on the success of Rare’s game, they did the worst job at it.
-Looking at the low-key release of the Game Boy game, I think they had a broad licence to release one James Bond game on each of their platforms (there was a planned James Bond driving game for Virtual Boy that was cancelled).
-Yamauchi, Nintendo’s president and real-life James Bond villain, then found appropriate developers who understood each system’s appeal: a loud, inventive FPS for N64, a quirky Zelda-clone for Game Boy and to represent the Virtual Boy, what better than vapourware, a game announced but never released.
-The Virtual Boy was basically vapourware that somehow ended up in stores anyway.
+Looking at the low-key release of the Game Boy game, I think they had a broad licence to release one James Bond game on each of their platforms.
+Yamauchi, Nintendo’s president and real-life James Bond villain, then found appropriate developers who understood each system’s appeal.
+A loud, inventive FPS by their British partners at Rare for their loud 3D console.
+A driving game also by Rare for the Virtual Boy.
+It was obviously never finished, just like the Virtual Boy itself.
+Finally, a quirky Zelda clone by Saffire, a small developer hungry for success, for the small console that ruled the gaming world.

 That’s how I believe it was licensed to Nintendo; keep the British spy on worldwide shelves.
 The thing is I don’t know the truth and it’s possible we will never know.